Charterhouse/react-frontend-developer/workspaces/homepage/src/pages/1-index.md

 And then, being an advanced React Frontend Developer, you will most certainly enjoy the following great appearance from Michael Jackson: [Never Write Another HoC].

+## One more thing

+We are not selling:

+> We have no affiliation with any of the authors of the resources mentioned on this site and neither we are compensated in any way.
+The presented resources are our own picks and we found them very important when mastering React and its eco-system.

 [react-redux]: https://github.com/reduxjs/react-redux
 [Advanced React.js Full Course]: https://courses.reach.tech/p/advanced-react
 [Advanced React.js Free]: https://courses.reach.tech/p/advanced-react-free